Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 Elsewhere shots of the Shah and his wife, the Jackie O of the East, were everywhere ‘Big Brother’-style.
 Although I had my visa in order, the border guards slugged me with an extra transit .’It’s an old custom’s custom’, Max explained.
 ‘You’ve just got to grin and bear it.’

 Once we were waved through, on the move, parched soil, shrivelling rivers and bare trees told us that Iran which had given the world peaches was in the throes of a major drought.
-Springs had dried up,crops burned in the fields.Although through doorways we glimpsed women whose faces and figures were hidden by the chador veil, this appeared a much more modern country than the ones I had left behind– if one judged it by the level of sealed roads, number of cars and other consumer goods and modern buildings.
+Springs had dried up, seeds withered, crops burned in the fields.Although through doorways we glimpsed women whose faces and figures were hidden by the chador veil, this appeared a much more modern country than the ones I had left behind– if one judged it by the level of sealed roads,city lights, number of cars and other consumer goods and modern buildings.
 No flying carpets nor snake charmers in sight, the capital at least seemed so modern as against those I had seen so far on this trip, with a smattering of department stores, reasonably orderly roads and cinemas showing Hollywood films.
 Women in the fast set went unveiled and dressed in high fashion with tight skirts, letting their hair flow and get tussled.
 At night we strolled along Lalezar Street, filled with cabarets, night clubs, bars, theatres, packed until morning.
 ‘Wow’, I said as this Cadillac convertible preceded and followed by a motorised police detachment drove along, the well tailored driver sporting a pair of RayBans.

 ’Maybe the King’s in town,’ I said. thinking of Elvis.
 As it drew closer I could see it was, but not the one from Graceland.
 Cruising along the boulevard was the equally capriciously extravagant, homegrown swarthy eyebrowed, full nosed monarch born into the role, also very partial to luxury American-made cars.
 I had seen him in a newsreel some years earlier riding in one through the streets of Brussels on his official visit.